DonHulieo/qb-jewelery/README.md

 All store locations are in the config, change these to your own MLO's or use GigZ Jewelers, link below:

 - [Stores](https://forum.cfx.re/t/mlo-jewel-store-by-gigz/4857261/24)

-## Credits
-- Holiday95 for the original fork
-- FjamZoo for the thermite animations
-- QBCore Framework and Developers for original qb-jewelery

 ## Support
 I'll happily provide any help I can, preferably join my discord and ask for support.
 If enough people show interest, I'll create a dedicated support channel with tickets.